jbossdemocentral/brms-coolstore-demo/README.md

 What is it?
 -----------

-This quickstarts shows an solution for an online shopping cart.
-Many rules are available online in a BRMS server.

-Some products are placed on the Shopping Cart and them some Shipping rules are used to calculate a discount.
+This quickstart shows how to use BRMS to create a solution for an online shopping cart.
+As products are placed in the shopping cart, the shipping rules calculate the shipping cost.
+You can modify the shipping rules, then run the tests again to see changes in to the shipping total.

 Configure and Run the Quickstart
 -------------------